wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

   pod 'NexmoClient'
 ```

-Open `app_to_phone_flutter/ios` folder in the termnal and instal pods:
+Open `app_to_phone_flutter/ios` folder in the termnal and install pods:

 ```cmd
 pod install
 ```

+The above command will download all required dependencies including, flutter, permissions handler and client SDK.

-Open `Runner.xcworkspace` in Xcode and run the app to verify that everything works as expected.
+Open `Runner.xcworkspace` in Xcode and run the app to verify that above setup was performed correctly.

 ## Two-way Flutter/iOS communication